feilipu/Gadget_Shield/README.md

 It extends the functionality of the microcontroller board by adding several interesting sensors and actuators.
 Fully assembled and ready to go, the Gadget Shield opens up a whole world of fun and learning.

-All information pertaining to [the Gadget Shield has been retrieved from the Wayback Machine](https://web.archive.org/web/20121122224451/http://ruggedcircuits.com/html/gadget_shield.htm).
+All information pertaining to [the Gadget Shield has been retrieved from the Wayback Machine](https://web.archive.org/web/20121122224451/http://ruggedcircuits.com/html/gadget_shield.html).
 More detailed info is to be found there.

 ## Features
 The Gadget Shield includes:

 #### A Freescale MMA7660FC 3-axis digital accelerometer
 This is a 1.5g 120 sample-per-second digital accelerometer with 6-bit resolution and neat features such as tap/shake detection and tilt/orientation detection.
+A copy of the [datasheet is available in the docs](https://github.com/feilipu/Gadget_Shield/blob/master/docs/MMA7660FC.pdf).

 #### A high-brightness RGB LED
 This module contains three independent LED’s (red, green, and blue) with independent brightness control for each color since each LED is connected to a separate microcontroller PWM output.
 This gives you an incredibly wide color palette to choose from.
 This thing is bright -- the manufacturer does not recommend looking directly at it when operating at maximum power, and we usually just run it at about 10%-20% duty cycles because that’s plenty bright.